seeleft/redirector/README.md

 ## redirector
-URL redirection service used by seeleft.de magazine
+URL redirection service used by seeleft.de magazine.